 Learn more about MIDI integration in my arduino installation control programming guide.

-Designing Audio-Responsive Light Shows
+Designing Audio-Responsive Light Shows with Arduino

 Audio-responsive light shows bring synchronized lighting to sound.
 Using an Arduino Mega and RGB LEDs, a sound sensor detects audio cues, prompting the lights to pulse and shift with the beat.
 These installations create a mesmerizing interplay of sound and light, ideal for immersive installations and events.